 Deviant subculture.
-A subculture with values and norms that differ substantially from those of the majority in a society.
+A subculture which has values and norms which differ substantially from those of the majority in a society.

 Dialectic.
-An interpretation of change that emphasizes the clash of opposing interests and the resulting struggle as an engine of social transformation.
+An interpretation of change emphasizing the clash of opposing interests and the resulting struggle as the engine of social transformation.

 Dictatorship.
 A form of government in which one person exercises supreme power and authority.

 Differential association.
-A theory of crime and delinquency holding that deviance is learned as a result of long-term interaction with others.
+Theory of crime and delinquency that holds that deviance is learned as a result of long-term interaction with others.

 Differentiation.
-The development of increasing complexity and division of labour within sociocultural systems.
+The development of increasing complexity and division of labor within sociocultural systems.

 Diffusion.
 The spread of cultural traits from one sociocultural system to another.